26 Feb – 5 March 2020 (8 Nights/9 Days)

 Meals – Breakfast

 After breakfast overlooking Lake Pichola, leave for your next destination – “The Best Exotic Marigold Hotel” in a small town called Khempur, where the film was shot.
-Check in and spend the late afternoon strolling through this small village, swimming in the pool and sampling some of local life before dinner in the restaurant and the opportunity to watch the movie, (again I know how many times have you seen it!).
+Check in and spend the late afternoon strolling through this small village, swimming in the pool and sampling some of local life, including *optional henna tattoos and sari dress ups before dinner (400Rp per person approx $8) and then the opportunity to watch the movie, (again I know how many times have you seen it!).

 Meals – Breakfast and Dinner